MicrosoftEdge/WebView2Feedback/specs/DirectMessageChannel.md

   /// reconstruct the `DirectMessageChannel` with given handle of that process.
   /// This will invalidate the current direct message channel object, and prevent
   /// it from being started.
 This cannot be called on a direct message channel
-  /// that has already been started, and is thus bound to the current thread.
+  /// that has already been started or closed, and is thus bound to the current
-  /// Reconstructing the DirectMessageChannel can be done by passing this blob
+  /// thread.
+Reconstructing the direct message channel can be done by passing
-  /// to `ReConstructDirectMessageChannel' of the WebView environment.
+  /// this blob to `ReConstructDirectMessageChannel' interface of the WebView
+  /// environment.
+This method can only be called on the host main process.
+  ///
+  /// The `targetProcessHandle` is the process handle of the target process that
+  /// would take the blob and reconstruct the direct message channel.
+The target
+  /// process cannot be the current host main process.
   HRESULT TakeTransferableBlobAndInvalidate(
-      [in] HANDLE handle,
+      [in] HANDLE targetProcessHandle,
       [out, retval] LPWSTR* directMessageChannelBlob);

   /// Add an event handler for the `WebMessageReceived` event.